Generating Fair Universal Representations using Adversarial Models: Acknowledgement

-\section{Proof of Theorem \ref{thm:DemP_broadcasting}}
+\subsection{Proof of Theorem \ref{thm:DemP_broadcasting}}

-An encoder $g(X)$ that satisfies demographic parity ensures that $X_r$ is independent of $S$, i.e., the mutual information $I(S;X_r)=0$.
-Further, the downstream learning algorithm acts only on $X_r$ to predict $\hat{Y}$; combining these, we have that, $(S,X)-X_r-\hat{Y}$ form a Markov chain.
-From Definition \ref{Def:DemP_representation}, since $X_r$ is independent of $S$, $I(S;X_r)=0$.
-From the data processing inequality and non-negativity of mutual information, we have that,

-Therefore, $S$ is independent of $\hat{Y}$, and thus, from Definition \ref{Def:ThreeFairnessMeasures}, $\hat{Y}$ satisfies demographic parity w.r.t. $S$.Note that $S$ can be a collection of sensitive features.
-From the fact $I(S;X_r)=0$ as well as the chain rule and non-negativity of mutual information, we have $I(X_r;S_t)=0$ for any subset of features $S_t \subset S$.
-Therefore, $\hat{Y}$ satisfies demographic parity w.r.t. any subset of features in $S$.
+A demographically fair encoder $g(X,S)$ ensures that $X_r\perp S$, i.e., the mutual information $I(S;X_r)=0$.
+Further, the downstream learning algorithm acts only on $X_r$ to predict $\hat{Y}$; thus, $(S,X)-X_r-\hat{Y}$ form a Markov chain.
+From the data processing inequality and non-negativity of mutual information, we have $0\leq I(S;\hat{Y})\leq I(S;X_r)=0$, i.e., $S$ is independent of $\hat{Y}$; thus, from Definition \ref{Def:ThreeFairnessMeasures}, $\hat{Y}$ satisfies DemP w.r.t. $S$.
+Finally, from the chain rule and non-negativity of mutual information, we have $I(X_r;S_t)=0$ for any $S_t \subset S$, i.e., $\hat{Y}$ satisfies DemP w.r.t. any subset of sensitive features $S_t$.